 Thermistor or RTD temperature sensor factory installed in each nozzle.

-Fit each water box with 3/4- or 1-inch (19- or 25-mm) drain connection at low point and vent connection at high point, each with threaded plug.
+Fit each water box with 3/4- or 1-inch drain connection at low point and vent connection at high point, each with threaded plug.

 CONDENSER

 Description: Shell-and-tube design with water in tubes and refrigerant surrounding tubes within shell.
 Shell is separate from evaporator.